Fish and Wildlife Service, Interior.

 Written nominations must be postmarked by July 24, 2018.

 Please address your nomination letters to Mr. Greg Sheehan, Principal Deputy Director, U.S. Fish and Wildlife Service.
 Submit your nomination letters via U.S. mail or hand-delivery to Linda Friar, Designated Federal Officer; Sport Fishing and Boating Partnership Council; U.S. Fish and Wildlife Service; 5275 Leesburg Pike, Mailstop 3C016A-FAC; Falls Church, VA 22041-3803.

 Linda Friar, at the above address, via email at email@example.com, or by telephone at (703) 358-2056.

 Start Supplemental Information

-The Council advises the Secretary, through the Director, U.S. Fish and Wildlife Service, on aquatic conservation endeavors that benefit recreational fishery resources and recreational boating and that encourage partnerships among industry, the public, and government.
+The Secretary seeks nominations for individuals to be considered for membership on the Council.
+The Council advises the Secretary, through the Director, on aquatic conservation endeavors that benefit recreational fishery resources and recreational boating and that encourage partnerships among industry, the public, and government.
 The Council conducts its operations in accordance with the provisions of the Federal Advisory Committee Act (5 U.S.C.
 App.).
 The Council functions solely as an advisory body.
-Four current members' terms expire April 1, 2020.
+Current members' terms expire August 29, 2018.

 The Council's duties and responsibilities, where applicable, are as follows: